Cnasboll/HLF25-2/v02/README.md

 =============
 ```

-To delete an existing hero, press `D[elete]` and enter a search string.
+To delete an existing hero, press `D` and enter a search string.
 Candiates will be presented by descending order
 of strenght.
 Press `y` to delete the hero or `n` to review the next one or `c` to cancel.
 Pressing `y` will give the user the chance of of revewing the hero to be deleted and confirm deletion with `y` or
 abort the operation with `n`.